rw-a/valentines-day/README.md

 In case of a last resort, you may need to change to a completely different hosting service.
 It will be a pain to configure the whole website again, so good luck.

 ### Backups
 It is extremely important that you backup the database of this website.
 Navigate to the [website working directory](https://www.pythonanywhere.com/user/statehigh/files/home/statehigh/valentines-day) and look for the file named *db.sqlite3*.
 This is the most important file in the whole website.
-If you lose this, you lose all the tickets and all the students who paid for a code will be very sad that they paid for nothing.
+If you lose this, you lose all the tickets; all the students who paid for a code will be very sad that they paid for nothing.
 If everything else breaks but this file is intact, the operation is still salvagable. **I recommend you backup this file everyday**, with a separate file for each day (don't just override and only keep yesterday's copy).

 ## Forgot Password?
 If you lose the password to the pythonanywhere account, you will have to contact me so I can reset it (it's linked to my email).
 Try not to do this.